 In March, the Thai Vi Temple Festival honors Vietnam’s past kings; in particular, King Tran Thai Tong who drove the resistance against Nguyen Mong.
 Unlike the province’s other festivals, the Thai Vi celebrations are held every three years when the lunar year falls on either the Rat, Horse, Rabbit, or Rooster.

-Finally, one of the more traditional festivals is held at the ancient capital, Hoa Lu.
+Finally, one of the more traditional festivals is held in the ancient capital, Hoa Lu.
 Taking place during the third lunar month and starting on the 6th day, the festival honors King Lê and King Dinh.
 Ceremonies include drum performances, offering, incense burning, and lantern lighting.

 This festival is particularly popular amongst the local people, though tourists are always welcome to join in on the celebrations.